lsaravia/MetawebsAssembly/MetawebsAssembly.md

 We are grateful to the National University of General Sarmiento for financial support.
 LAS would like to thank Susanne Kortsch that shared with us her source code for topological analysis and also made comments on an earlier version of the manuscript.
 This work was partially supported by a grant from CONICET (PIO 144-20140100035-CO).

+## Conflict of interest disclosure

+The authors of this preprint declare that they have no financial conflict of interest with the content of this article

 ## References